Tannaka-Krein duality for finite 2-groups: 2-groups and 2-representations

-Since every morphism in $\CG$ is invertible (i.e., $\CG$ is a groupoid), there is a monoidal functor $\CG \to \CG^\op$ that acts on objects as identity and sends each morphism to its inverse, called the \emph{inverse morphism functor}.
-Therefore, by composing with the inverse morphism functor, the `contravariant' left dual functor has an equivalent `covariant' version \cite{BL04}: $(-)^* \colon \CG \to \CG^\rev$ defined by
+In other words, the functor $(-)^*$ is the composition of the left dual functor and the functor $\CG \to \CG^\op$ that acts on objects as identity and sends each morphism to its inverse.
+We call this functor $(-)^*$ the \emph{inverse functor} of $\CG$.

-We call this functor $(-)^*$ an \emph{inverse functor} of $\CG$.
-By Lemma \ref{lem:invertible_object} one can show that the notion of a 2-group is equivalent to that of a coherent 2-group.
+By Lemma \ref{lem:invertible_object}, it is not hard to see that the notion of a 2-group is equivalent to that of a coherent 2-group.
 More precisely, the 2-category of 2-groups and the 2-category of coherent 2-groups (with the 1-morphisms and 2-morphisms being the monoidal functors and monoidal natural transformations, respectively) are equivalent \cite{BL04}.
 In the following, we always assume that a 2-group is a coherent 2-group, that is, equipped with an inverse functor. \end{rem}

+\begin{rem} A \emph{2-groupoid} is a 2-category in which every 1-morphism is an equivalence and every 2-morphism is an isomorphism.
+Clearly the notion of a 2-group is equivalent to that of a 2-groupoid with only one object.
+Given a 2-group $\CG$, we use $\mathrm B \CG$ to denote its one-point delooping, i.e., the 2-category with only one object $\ast$ and $\Hom(\ast,\ast) = \CG$. \end{rem}

 \begin{expl} Let $\SC$ be a 2-category.
 For every object $x \in \SC$, the 1-auto-equivalences on $x$ and 2-isomorphisms between them form a 2-group, denoted by $\Aut_\SC(x)$.
 This 2-group is called the \emph{auto-equivalence 2-group} of $x$. \end{expl}